Andresevix/blog/about.md

 ### More Information

-A place to include any other types of information that you'd like to include about yourself.
+A place where I would put more infomation about myself I really didn't.

 ### Contact me